risk management, internal control and audit

 View enterprise risks

-The risk analysis conducted in 2020 also focused special attention on corporate social responsibility risks, the most significant of which are related to the Company reputation, product quality and change in consumer behavior.
-Analyses and projects related to information security, data protection and customer information were a special focus area.
+Nokian Tyres' risk analysis pays special attention on corporate social responsibility risks.
+Analyses and projects related to information security and data protection are continuously a special focus area.

 The purpose of the Group’s internal control mechanisms is to ensure that the company’s operation is in line with the applicable laws and regulations and the company’s Code of Conduct.
 As regards the financial reporting process, the purpose of the Group’s internal control mechanisms is to ensure that the financial reports released by the company have been compiled in accordance with the accounting principles applied by the company and that they contain essentially correct information on the Group’s financial position, and to ensure that financial reporting is accurate and reliable.